Try the new IKO website at https://beta.ikointl.com/

 Getting to Morocco

 Getting to Morocco is very easy.
 Most major airlines fly direct from New York and London to Casablanca, and Dakhla is just a short 2 hour and 20 minutes flight from there.

 Getting to Essaouira is equally easy.
 You can take a direct flight from New York or London to Marrakech and then a 2.5-hour shuttle from the airport.
 If you rent a car, you’ll save some time, but incur the additional cost of the rental.

-PLEASE NOTE: when booking tickets to Dakhla, check out your layover time.
-Some flights from the states end up with an 8-10 hours layover in Casablanca, as many flights to Dakhla leave in the late afternoon/evening.
+When booking tickets to Dakhla, check out your layover time.
+Some flights from the states end up with an 8-10 hours layover in Casablanca, as many flights to Dakhla leave in the late afternoon or evening.

 In many of the spots in Morocco, you will always have a 40%+ chance of wind.
 If you want to be sure then go down between March and October.
 This is when you will get the most consistently strong winds Morocco has to offer.